nascheme/durus/README.txt

 and so on, will all be managed by the Connection just as for the root object.
 This management of the Persistent instance continues as long as the instance is in the storage.
-Sometimes, though, we wish to remove Persistent instances from the storage so that the file can be smaller.
-This is done through an occasional call the Connection"s pack() method.
-Packing a storage removes all stored data except what is required to store the state of Persistent instances that are reachable from the root object.
-To remove an instance, therefore, you need to remove it from all instances that are reachable from the root object, and then you need to call the Connection's pack() method.
+Sometimes, though, we wish to remove "garbage" Persistent instances from the storage so that the file can be smaller.
+This garbage collection can be done manually by calling the Connection's pack() method.
+If you are using a storage server to share a Storage, you can use the gcinterval argument to tell it to take care of garbage collection automatically.

 * Non-Persistent Containers.